colin-gourlay/sundown-sessions/src/content/releases/e/electric-light-orchestra/secret-messages/index.md

 ---
 ## About

-Secret Messages is a release by Electric Light Orchestra released in 1983.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Four Little Diamonds.
+*Secret Messages* earns its place in the Sundown Sessions catalogue through “Four Little Diamonds”, a selection that offers a direct route into Electric Light Orchestra's work.

+Heard in the context of the full release, “Four Little Diamonds” is an invitation to explore beyond the track featured on the show.